-There is growing evidence that some two-drug regimens are effective in maintaining virologic control in patients who initiated therapy and achieved virologic suppression with three-drug regimens.
-However, caution should be taken in patients with HBV coinfection, as these simplified regimens may not have adequate anti-HBV activity.
+There is growing evidence that some two-drug regimens are effective in maintaining virologic control in patients who initiated therapy and achieved virologic suppression with three-drug regimens, provided their HIV is susceptible to both ARV drugs in the new regimen.
+However, since none of the two-drug regimens discussed below has adequate anti-HBV activity, these regimens are not recommended for individuals with HBV coinfection (AIII).
 Below are examples of successful strategies for switching from three- to two-drug regimens in persons with suppressed HIV.